VesuvianTriumph/VesuvianTriumph/README.md

 🔭 I’m currently working on scraping publicly available football data and using it to create an AI-native database.

-🌱 I’m currently learning the best way to use GitHub
+🌱 I’m currently learning the best way to use GitHub and create autonomous workflows.

 ⚡ Fun fact: Ming Dynasty blue-and-white porcelain was so valuable in Europe that single pieces were worth more than houses.